tbensky/selenium-peoplesoft/README.md

 I'm not even sure what "PeopleSoft" (PS) actually is, but the curse for me is the web-based user interface to CRUDing on a backend database that runs my organization (a large university).
 I actually feel sorry for anyone who uses PS (and a lot of people do).
 You can spot on a screen it a mile away.
 The tight, small fonts and little boxes littered all over the screen.
 There's no responsive behavior, and it's uninviting, slow and unintuitive.
 There's no modern look to the elements (a la Bootstrap, etc.) and some boxes are too small for content they are to hold.
 The fonts used look like the ones on the original 80x25 IBM PC.

+A rant?
+You bet.
+But its design makes it so exhausting to use.
+Here are some examples.

-Here's for a box for example, that is supposed to hold five letters, one for each a day of the work-week:
+Here's a box that is supposed to hold five letters, one for each a day of the work-week:

 <img src=https://github.com/tbensky/selenium-peoplesoft/blob/master/Images/000_day_pattern.png height=100>